 Especially because of this, I welcome comments, criticisms and, especially, corrections.
 I can be contacted at email@example.com.

 The UK's multiplexes (which include, for completeness, the Cineworld in the Channel Islands) are listed under their current operator.

 A narrative showing the background to each current circuit/operator is followed by the cinemas themselves.
-Individual cinema entries show: location/number of screens/opening date and, where appropriate, closing date or other change (no fewer than 25 have closed over the years, often victims themselves of an even newer multiplex!).
+Individual cinema entries show: location/number of screens/opening date and, where appropriate, closing date or other change.
 Where cinemas have transferred between operators that are still in the multiplex business, they appear in the lists for both, with the acquisition date (not the original opening date) shown, in square brackets, in the current operator's list.
 However, where cinemas have transferred from an operator that is no longer in existence the narrative about that operator is contained (in italics) within the narrative about the current owner.

 There are 400 multiplexes on the list.
 The 43 that have closed leave 357 still operating.

 The list is current up to 7 November 2023.